-Now that 2021 is over, you may be starting to think about your tax return which is due on April 18, 2022.
+Now that we’re approaching the 2023 deadline, you may be thinking about your tax return which is due on April 18, 2023.

 But before you prepare your return, you face an important choice: Should you hire an accountant to help you, or can you do your own taxes?